wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 1.1.4 =
+* July 14, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)..
+* Added Align Option In Widget Settings
+* Fixed Conflict With Other Plugins Settings Menu so Acx Social Icon Menu will not Disappear

 = 1.1.3 =
 * June 01, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)..
 * Optimized Images